thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 Conclusion: Redundancy in the LAN trunks maintained HSRP relationship between SW1 and SW2 core layer.
 We can assume all VLANs behave this way.

-While Scenario 3 didn't turn out as expected to achieve the full HSRP 'split' that I was aiming for.
-But we learned new lessons about HSRP hello messages and how they can traverse the topology.
+While Scenario 3 didn't turn out as expected to achieve the full HSRP 'split' that I was aiming for, we learned new lessons about HSRP hello messages and how they can traverse the topology.

 My network showed: